Sumit7739/billtrack/readme.md

 2. Create an account to access the application.
 3. Begin adding and managing customer data, tracking dues, sending bills, and more.

+## Release Notes - Version 1.0

+This is the initial release of the Courier Management Web Application.
+In this release, we have introduced the following features:

+- Ability to add and manage customer data.
+- Tracking of dues, bills, and payment history.
+- Automated sending of bills through email.
+- Auto calculation of bills based on predefined rules.
+- Automated reminders for overdue payments.

 ## Disclaimer

 This project does not currently accept contributions.
 However, users are encouraged to explore the application and provide feedback or suggestions for improvement.